Your contributions continue to save Ukrainians through a responsive grassroots network!

-You have joined more than 360 funders who have come together in the last three months.
-Your generosity powers a tenacious grassroots network that, with each infusion of funds, delivers food and medicine to those who cannot leave, and evacuates the most frail and vulnerable people from the most dangerous and surrounded places.
+You have joined more than 360 funders.
+Your generosity powers a tenacious grassroots network that, with each infusion of funds, delivered food and medicine to those who could not leave, and evacuated the most frail and vulnerable people from the most dangerous and surrounded places.

 You’re Saving Lives

 Every dollar has enabled this network to take their system to scale and accelerate evacuations, making them uniquely able to access cities that other rescue efforts cannot.

 - 4,630 women, children, and Holocaust survivors were evacuated from Kherson, Mykolaiv, Mariupol, Kharkiv, Chernihiv, Dnipro, Kryvi Rih, and surrounding areas.